 Republished from Dal Alumni Community, News & Stories

-Since graduating, what has your career path looked like?
-How has it gotten you where you are today?
+Since graduating what has your career path looked like?

-What has been the biggest challenge you have faced during your career and how did you overcome it?
+What has been the biggest challenge you’ve faced during your career and how did you overcome it?

-What advice would you give to current students attending Dalhousie?
+What advice would you give to current students who are attending Dalhousie?